So you'd like to start fencing? Fantastic!

 What happens the first time I come?
 Will I get to (or have to) fence someone for real?

 Fun happens!
-One of the coaches or senior members will show you all the equipment and how it works, you'll get the feel of a sword in your hand and you'll learn the basics of fencing (footwork, parries, lunges, that sort of thing) as well as the rules.
-And very quickly (if you want to) you'll be fencing with someone!
+One of the coaches or senior members will show you all the equipment and how it works, you'll get the feel of a sword in your hand and you'll learn the basics of fencing (footwork, parries, lunges, that sort of thing) as well as an introduction to the rules.
 You can ask all the questions you want and go as quickly or slowly as you like.
 The club is a relaxed, friendly and inclusive environment.

 Do I show up at any session or do I need to come to a special beginners' session?

-You're welcome at any of the sessions – come and try it out!
-Training with the coaches will give you the skills to get started, and you can start practising right away with the team.
-Training information is listed here.
+You're welcome at any of the sessions (training information is listed here.) – come and try it out!
+Training with the coaches will give you the skills to get started, and then you can start practising with the team.

 Do I need to let you know in advance that I'm coming and I'm a new fencer?